Updated 10 November 2020

 The impact of this survivorship requirement on who inherits is seen when families all die together in a calamity such as a car accident or plane crash.

-Priority given to surviving spouse/partner and children
+Under intestacy priority is given to surviving spouse/partner and children

 The intestacy rules set out a formula or order of priority which are worked through to determine the entitlements in each case.
 The rules are based on close family connections and blood relationships (next of kin), with highest priority being given to the spouse or partner and children.
 In referencing children, the legal term “issue” is used, find out what issue means here.